 package-lock.json

-- a custom script to also extract dependencies from
+files - a custom script also extracts dependencies from

 bower.json

-- java: that was the most complex part.
-The software not only depends on a single gradle file, but is a complex multiproject build, with build (not shipped) and runtime dependencies.
+- Java: this was the most complex part.
+The software not only depends on a single Gradle file, but is a complex multi-project build, with build (not shipped) and runtime dependencies.

-owasp-dependency-check was first used and integrated into gradle.
-At a later stage we moved to a single script that scans the jars along with the gradle output to produce the exhaustive list of bundled jars - manual data: this is a list of components manually added into the software.
-It is not automated and just manually updated
+OWASP Dependency-Check was first used and integrated into Gradle.
+At a later stage, we moved to a single script that scans the JARs along with the Gradle output to produce the exhaustive list of bundled JARs - Manual data: this is a list of components manually added into the software.
+It is not automated and is updated manually

-The generated files are then normalized into dedicated files by languages that matches the Google Spreadsheet format from above.
+The generated files are then normalized into dedicated files by language that match the Google Spreadsheet format described above.

-Quite some time was spent into checking for each language
+Quite some time was spent checking each language.

 Dedicated tool to download and update licenses

-Once those files were extracted, we wanted to automate the process of updating the license, checking the type and downloading the license file.
+Once these files were extracted, we wanted to automate the process of updating the license, checking the type, and downloading the license file.

-As most third party software is now hosted on Github, a tool was developped to:
+As most third party software is now hosted on GitHub, a tool was developed to:

 - read a normalized dependency file